nidhiahl/Incremental-Isolation-Forest/README.md

 # Incremental-Isolation-Forest

-Isolation forest for dynamic datasets
-Isquare Forest directory consists of all the c++ code requred for reproducing the results along with one of the dataset that We have used for our experiments.
+Isquare Forest directory consists of all the c++ code required for reproducing the results along with one of the dataset that We have used for our experiments.
 You can run the code on any data of numeric type, how to prepare dataset for experiments is given in below description.

+Note: Replace D31 everywhere in the repository by any dataset name you are using.

 # Installation Details
 Installing Boost c++ library for serialization.